davidsbatista/BREDS/README.md

 **sentences**

-A sample configuration is provided in `sentences.txt`, a text file containing sentences, one per line, with tags identifing the named type of named-entities, e.g.:
+A sample configuration is provided in `sentences.txt`, a text file containing sentences, one per line, with tags identifying the named type of named-entities, e.g.:

     The tech company <ORG>Soundcloud</ORG> is based in <LOC>Berlin</LOC>, capital of Germany.
     <ORG>Pfizer</ORG> says it has hired <ORG>Morgan Stanley</ORG> to conduct the review.